rightpeach/jk/README.md

 # 2D unsteady cylinder flow

-This guide introduces how to build a PINN model with continuous time method for simulating 2d unsteady cylinder flow in PaddleScience.
+This guide introduces how to build a PINN model with continuous time method for simulating 2d unsteady flow passing over a cylinder in PaddleScience.

 ## Use case introduction

-The 2d unsteady cylinder flow example simulate solution (pressure and velocity) of following problem
+The example of 2d unsteady flow over a cylinder simulate solution (pressure and velocity) of following equations.

 <div align="center">
 <img src="image/NS.png" width = "400" align=center />
 </div>

-Following graphs plot the horizional velocity from training the model on given node from openFoam.
+The following graphs show the velocity in x direction from training the model on given node from openFoam.
 <div align="center">
 <img src="image/cylinder_openfoam.png" width = "400" align=center />
 </div>

-The result which is simulated through PINNs is showned as below, and the result is almost the same as the result from openfoam
+The result simulated from PINNs is shown below, which is similar with that from openfoam.
 <div align="center">
 <img src="image/result.png" width = "400" align=center />
 </div>